 Hard to say.
-I don’t think there is enough volume in India..they might be folks but they are fewer in number.
-I recommend looking at Zomato.
+I don’t think there is enough volume in India.
+There might be folks but they are fewer in number.
+I recommend looking at Flipkart.
 I love its product.

 How do you manage the role of product manager to cope client requirement vs building feature for the product?

 That is the classical quandary.
-The first thing you do in a product is ask yourselves who is the final consumer.
-Who are you building for.
-Once you know that, then every feature you build is in service of that consumer.
+The first thing you do in a product is ask yourself who is the final consumer.
+Who are you building for?
+Once you know that, then every feature you build is in of that consumer.
 All else is secondary.

 How to handle feature requests from VCs/Board if you do not agree with its alignment with the product vision?

 Sit with them and explain to them why it doesn’t align.
 It’s key to build for the user as much as possible.
-Its also important to maintain good relationships with VC and board members.
-That balancing act is what PM do best.
+It's also important to maintain good relationships with VC and board members.
+That balancing act is what PMs do best.

 Five areas…hard to say since every product is different.
 But at my level, I ensure the following:

-- Have a working session where I spent time with the team solving problems together rather then typical executive reviews.
+- Have a working session where I spent time with the team solving problems together rather than typical executive reviews.